 Keep an eye on which of your blog posts are doing well.
 You can determine this by looking at which post attracted the most page views, social shares, and comments.
 There are a lot of available website analytics tools in the market that could help you extract the blog insights that you need.

 Knowing your top content will give you an insight on which topics interest your readers the most.
 Use this to your advantage to make sure your content stays relevant and valuable at all times.

-By keeping track of these metrics, improving your blog should come easy.
+By keeping track of these content marketing metrics, improving your blog should come easy.
 Putting a great investment on your blog is one way to amp your marketing strategy, but what good will it do when it doesn’t mean your business goals?
 Know your audience well and keep them engaged with your content.